dieuwkehupkes/dieuwkehupkes.github.io/index.md

 ## News

 - June 17, 2020 -- In a hybrid virtual - physical setting, I finally got my title!
 It was an interesting experience, many thanks to those of you that were there, virtually or physically.
-You can rewatch the ceremony <a href="https://youtu.be/bud3sTAri70">here</a>.
+You can find my dissertation <a href="http://www.illc.uva.nl/Research/Publications/Dissertations/DS-2020-06.text.pdf">here</a>.

 - June 5, 2020 -- In less than two weeks -- on June 17, 13 o'clock, I will defend my dissertation.
 Due to the stange circumstances, it will be held online.
 Curious?
 It will be <a href="https://www.youtube.com/watch?v=aRTXv5MWmb8&feature=youtu.be">streamed on Youtube</a>!